johanneskasser/hdsemg-select/docs/index.md

 ## Quick Navigation

 - [Installation Guide](installation.md): Step-by-step instructions for setting up hdsemg-select
-- [Usage Guide](usage/usage.md): Learn how to use the application effectively
+- [Getting Started](usage/getting_started.md): Learn how to get started with the application.
+The documentation will guide you through the first steps of using the hdsemg-select application to inspect and clean your high-density surface EMG (HD-sEMG) data.
 - [Developer Guide](developer.md): Information for contributors and developers

 ## Core Functionality